Kore Carrier Board

 Disclaimer

 Due to the complex nature of any drone vehicle, there are many causes of failure that may result in damaged components.
-SpektreWorks cannot warranty the carrier board against damage caused by external devices (ESCs, motors, peripherals, etc.) or due to a crash.
+SpektreWorks does not warranty the carrier board against damage caused by external devices (ESCs, motors, peripherals, etc.) or due to a crash.
 SpektreWorks will replace a carrier board that has a manufacturer defect within 30 days of purchase.

 Last updated